 The Recurring Problem of Overburdened Soldiers

 In ancient Greece, Iphicrates recognised the disadvantage of overburdened soldiers and introduced the concept of an organised light force called Peltasts that emphasised mobility and firepower over protection to overcome the much heavier armed and armoured Spartans at the Battle of Lechaeum.
 During the Thirty Years War, Gustav Adolphus of Sweden (often called the Father of Modern Warfare) favoured the use of combined arms where mobility was emphasised.

 During the many reforms after the Crimean War, weight on the soldier was studied in detail.
 The 1865 ‘Report of the committee appointed to inquire into the effect on the health of the present system of carrying the accoutrements, ammunition, and kit of infantry soldiers, and drill &c. of recruits.’ was followed up with a second report in 1868 titled ‘The Second report of the committee appointed to inquire into the effect of the present system of accoutrements and knapsacks on the health of the infantry soldier.”

 A third report is available here, its introduction had an excellent summary of the problem;

-It also warned against believing mythical tales of long road marches carrying extraordinary loads, from Romans Legionaries to British soldiers in the Peninsular War, myths were debunked with fact and solid conclusions drawn using scientific methods.
+It also warned against believing mythical tales of long road marches carrying extraordinary loads, from Romans Legionaries to British soldiers in the Peninsular War, myths were debunked with facts and solid conclusions drawn using scientific methods.

 The report concluded that the ‘fighting value of a soldier is in inverse proportion to load he carries’.

 With improvements in load carrying (packs and pouches), the maximum recommended load for marching was approximately 27kg.
 Work continued on both reducing the load, tailoring those loads to the application and determining the best means of carrying loads.

 The Boer War reinforced lessons about infantry loads, an 1899 extract from a CO’s reports stated;

 Reductions swiftly followed but by the start of WWI, fighting weights carried had risen back up to 26kg, in sharp contrast to the 27kg maximum recommended for marching previously.

 Fighting weights were by now the same as previous marching weights.